 Can a SWMS address matters other than HRCW?

 Only hazards and risks that are directly related to HRCW activities need be included in a SWMS.
-However, if it is helpful to document non-HRCW work, such as risk controls for operating plant, then include them in the SWMS.
+Non-HRCW hazards and risks may also be included if it is helpful to do so, however, this should not occur to such extent that the intended focus on HRCW is lost.

 Employees are installing a roof and there is a risk of persons falling more than 2m.
 As this is HRCW, it must be addressed in a SWMS.
 There are also other hazards and risks including the risk of employees below being struck by falling objects.
 These must still be managed, however, the risk of falling objects does not need to be in the SWMS because they are not part of the 19 activities of HRCW.

 What is a 'generic SWMS' and are they acceptable?

 A 'generic SWMS' is a pre-prepared SWMS which seeks to address a range of hazards related to specific HRCW activities.
 For a generic SWMS to be acceptable, duty holders need to review it on-site and include all HRCW and risks associated with the activity before works commence.
 Any content that is not relevant to the site should be removed.